MarekDrabik/Timber-Measurement-Mobile-Application/README.md

 # Timber Measurement Mobile Application
 <img align="right" src="/.doc/thumbnail2.png" width="400"></img>
-This project is a mobile application that I created in Ionic framework.
-It is a specialized tool for timber trading business, where it documents measurements of logs and performs related calculations.
-It offers a functionality to print final output as paper document directly in the field.
+This project is a mobile application made for timber trading business.
+It documents measurements of logs and performs related calculations.
+It offers a functionality to print final output as a standardized paper document directly in the field.

 Please click here for [full video presentation (18 minutes)](https://youtu.be/gbvlrAXLbRM).